grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Start Grafana Mimir and dependencies

-Start the local setup running the following command:
+Start running your local setup with the following Docker command:

 ```bash
 docker-compose up